mediar-ai/screenpipe/README.md

     - [ ] Camera
     - [ ] Keyboard
     - [ ] Browser
-    - [ ] Pipe Store (a list of "pipes" you can build, share & easily install to get more value out of your screen & mic data without effort)
+    - [ ] Pipe Store (a list of "pipes" you can build, share & easily install to get more value out of your screen & mic data without effort).
+It runs in Deno Typescript engine within screenpipe on your computer
 - [x] screenshots + OCR with different engines to optimise privacy, quality, or energy consumption
   - [x] tesseract
   - [x] Windows native OCR